goci-io/kubernetes-deployment-webhook/README.md

 ### Purpose

 HTTP Server listening for Webhooks from Version Control Systems to deploy Kubernetes Jobs utilizing In-Cluster Auth to connect to the Kubernetes API.
-Each Workflow within a Repository can also be assigned to different ServiceAccounts to support different Permissions and Environments.
 This Application can currently only validate Github Webhook Signatures and deploy from publicly available Repositories.
+Further restrictions initially apply by default to enhance security for example by disabling webhook from forked Repositories and limited to Releases or pushes to a references ending with `/master`.

 At goci.io we use this Webhook Server for our external Provider-Integrations to support their own Release-Cycles and further configuration for Deployments.